Thursday, November 21, 2024

 The pair’s fairy tale story is just beginning.
 In January, they earned a wildcard bid into the Indian Wells ATP-1000 tournament, the highest-level professional tennis tournament that is not a Grand Slam.
 There, the underdogs beat the tournament’s sixth seed and captured the hearts of fans.
 They then lost a close match to eventual tournament champions Nikola Mektić and Wesley Koolhof, 6-4, 7-6 (6).

 Check here for the schedule of play.
-All courts will be televised on ESPN3 and ESPN+.
+Although some of the US Open action will be broadcast on ESPN, all courts will be streamed on ESPN3 and ESPN+.
 They are guaranteed at least $25,000 for earning an entry, and will take home $40,000 to split by advancing to Round 2.
 Check back for updates and wish them well by following them on Instagram @ryanseggerman and @patrik.trhac.

 RELATED